 Teams must demonstrate that their enterprise supports the Harvard community and that they are willing to contribute to the Harvard Innovation Labs ecosystem.

 What is the process for becoming a Life Lab member?

-Who are Life Lab's operating partners?
+Who is the Life Lab's operating partner?

 The Life Lab is operated in partnership with LabCentral.